wp-plugins/gwolle-gb/readme.txt

 * Frontend: add option to show only one entry with $_GET entry_id (use no-follow links).
 * Frontend: Add pagination link for all entries (optional).
 * Frontend: Add RSS feed (by using meta_key on shortcode?).
-* Frontend: Make it possible for an admin to reply to an entry.
+* Frontend: Make it possible for an admin to reply to an entry (extra db field).
 * Widget: add option to not show admin entries.
 * Settings: have button disabled with certain options, untill checkbox is clicked.
 * Settings: save all tabs when saving.